 If you’re trying to slim down and get healthy, get it out of your head that the gluten-free movement is a fad.
-There’s a reason why so many health-and-beauty-conscious folks are giving up gluten and looking for good gluten substitutes...
+There’s a reason why so many health-conscious folks are giving up gluten and looking for good gluten substitutes...

 GLUTEN IS BAD FOR YOUR HEALTH & WEIGHT!